Take the next step!

 • Describe two ways in which somatic interventions can support and facilitate self-regulation of the nervous system.

-• Name two types of somatic energy release during KAP sessions.
+• List two types of somatic energy release during KAP sessions.

 • Describe two ways in which the therapist’s anxiety can interfere with effectively helping clients to navigate challenging psychedelic experiences.